 “…a half-finished sock of the 12th century found in a Turkish tomb reveals that the knitter was then working with five hooked needles…”

 Either way, Thomas does not identify the Turkish tomb to which she is referring or substantiate her statement in any other way.
-It should also be noted that if the Turkish sock illustrated by Iklé were indeed from the 12th century, its ribbing would provide incontrovertible evidence of knit and purl stitches side-by-side at a significantly earlier date than can otherwise be attested — to say nothing of the sensational aspect of finding needles in place in work of that age..
+It should also be noted that if the Turkish sock illustrated by Iklé were indeed from the 12th century, its ribbing would provide incontrovertible evidence of knit and purl stitching side-by-side at a significantly earlier date than can otherwise be attested — to say nothing of the sensational aspect of finding needles in place in work of that age.

 Thomas also bases what is now an entrenched dichotomy between “Eastern” and “Western” knitting on the assumption that fabric produced in the corresponding areas of Europe can be characterized by the preferential use of twisted and open knit stitches, respectively.
 Although that structural distinction is quite useful when discussing craft practice, the derivation of her nomenclature is immediately gainsaid by the open-knit Turkish sock.

 Thomas discusses and illustrates another regional form of knitting with hooked needles practiced in Landes, on the Atlantic coast of southern France.
-This is also mentioned more briefly by Iklé with details that Thomas included in her own description.
+This is also mentioned briefly by Iklé with details that Thomas includes in her own description.
 She says that “the fabric is Crossed Stocking Stitch, knitted in the Eastern way” again contradicting the geographic basis for classifying the stitch structure.

 Whatever the extent of Thomas’s reliance on Iklé may have been, he provided her with at least one item that is not described in his own text — a knitted fragment in his collection.

 Thomas calls it a “magnificent example of Arabian color knitting of the 7th to 9th centuries…found in Fostat…and knitted in Crossed Stocking Stitch (Eastern)….”
 This dating is consistent with Iklé’s general appraisal of such material.
 Thomas notes that the decoration was knitted upside-down and that she aligned the photo with the direction of the stitching.
+(This in itself might be taken to indicate cross-knit looping, which is structurally identical to twisted-stitch knitting but worked in the opposite vertical direction.)

-It is inverted here to enable direct comparison of the pattern with the appreciable amount of decorated Islamic knitting from the Fatamid Period (969-1171 CE) for which descriptions have since been published.
+The photo is inverted here to enable direct comparison of the pattern with the appreciable amount of decorated Islamic knitting from the Fatamid Period (969-1171 CE) for which descriptions have since been published.
 Several commentators have suggested on this basis that the Iklé fragment is also correctly dated to that period.
 The fragment no longer exists and its age cannot be determined more precisely.
 For as long as it was considered illustrative of the earliest form of true knitting, the photograph in Thomas’s book was regarded as particularly valuable documentation.

 One of the more rigorous recent discussions of Egyptian textiles is found in a presentation of selected objects from the Katoen Natie collection in Antwerp, written by Antoine De Moor, Chris Verhecken-Lammens, and André Verhecken, titled 3500 Years of Textile Art, and published in 2008.
 This includes photographs of a knitted stocking and fragments of three others that were all radiocarbon dated to the Fatamid period.
 The four photos are detailed enough to show open-stitch structures, as can be seen in the full stocking here.
 The decorative pattern of one of the fragments closely resembles that of the Iklé fragment and a close-up detail shows its stitch structure with particular clarity (here in a detail of the detail).

 This corroborates Iklé’s report of open stitches being evidenced by material found in Arabic graves from the 9th to the 12th centuries, even if he estimated an earlier date for the fragment from his own collection.
 It seems likely that he based that assessment on the presumption that twisted-stitch knitting was the older practice.
-However, the bulk of evidence now available does not support either the chronology or distribution statistics he described and Thomas then incorporated in the mainstream craft literature.
+However, the bulk of evidence now available does not support either the chronology or distribution statistics he described and Thomas then injected into the mainstream craft literature.